ahmedmeshref/restplants/README.md

 - Response:

-    - Returns a list of plant objects, current page, success value, and total number of books
+    - Returns json object with a list of plant objects, current page, success value, and total number of books
     - Results are paginated in groups of 5.

     ```